WizelineLabs/WLEmptyState/README.md

 ## Overview

-WLEmptyState is an iOS based component that lets you customize the message when the dataset is empty.
+WLEmptyState is an iOS based component that lets you customize the message when the dataset of `UITableView` is empty.
 We created a sample project with the WLEmptyState component to show how you can use it.

 ## Running an Example Project